• satyagraha •

 Meaning: The practice of nonviolent resistance to political oppression developed by Mahatma Gandhi.

-In Play: Today's Good Word replaces the phrase "nonviolent resistance to evil", though the word itself is almost as long as the phrase: "In the 1960s many Americans applied Satyagraha to social institutions to bring the Vietnam War to an end."
-Satyagraha involves impeding the business of government without resorting to violent actions.
+In Play: Today's Good Word replaces the phrase "nonviolent resistance to evil", though the word itself is almost as long as the phrase: "In the 1960s many Americans applied satyagraha to social institutions to bring the Vietnam War to an end."
+Satyagraha involves impeding the power of large organizations, including governments, without resorting to violent actions.

 Come visit our website at <http://www.alphadictionary.com> for more Good Words and other language resources!